Is Lazy Keto a Good Idea? The Pros and Cons of a Relaxed Keto Diet

 Which Keto Is the Right Keto?

 Untangling the confusion about whether or not lazy keto is a good idea might be as simple as figuring out what works for you.
-While we do recommend that you prioritize vegetables and other nutrient-dense, gut-supportive foods, the balance you strike will ultimately come down to how you feel.
+While we do recommend that you prioritize vegetables and other nutrient-containing, foods, the balance you strike will ultimately come down to how you feel.

-Keep a food journal for a week or two as you transition into your new keto plan to uncover which foods help you stay in ketosis and which foods push you out of it.
+Keep a food journal for a week or two as you transition into your new keto plan to uncover which foods help you stay in ketosis and which foods might be better avoided.

 Pin for later: